Tau Beta Sigma: National programs

+The Focus on Five campaign was introduced by 2013–2015 NVPSP Jonathan Markowski in 2014.
+The program was designed to promote participation in national programs and has since expanded to include highlighting important chapter operations and district initiatives.
+Each year, five simple actions related to the National Programs are presented, which each chapter can undertake to "earn" parts of the Tau Beta Sigma flag (stripes and lyre pieces).

+The Women in Music Speaker Series engages members of Tau Beta Sigma by providing them with the opportunity to meet and talk with women in various aspects of the music profession.
+This includes professional performers, music therapists, music educators, and more.
+The program aims to promote women's voices in the music field by offering them a platform to share their experiences.
+It was launched in 1997 during the district convention season, and notable speakers in recent years have included performer Cora Coleman-Dunham, composer Julie Giroux, and Captain Michelle Rakers, the assistant director of "The President's Own" Marine Band.

+Other national programs include the Crescendo youth initiative and the Bandswomen Networking Program.
+Tau Beta Sigma also administers an alumni association open to members and friends of both organizations.

-Joint Programs with Kappa Kappa Psi
+Programs with Kappa Kappa Psi

 National Intercollegiate Band

 The National Intercollegiate Band (NIB) is a concert band, sponsored by honorary band fraternity and sorority Kappa Kappa Psi and Tau Beta Sigma, that performs every two years at the national convention of the two organizations.
 Organized in 1947, the NIB is the oldest national intercollegiate band in the United States and is open to all collegiate band members regardless of membership in Kappa Kappa Psi or Tau Beta Sigma.

-Commissioning Program
+Commissioning program

 Since 1953, Kappa Kappa Psi and Tau Beta Sigma have commissioned a new work for wind band to be premiered at almost every National Intercollegiate Band concert.
 This program was begun to add to the wind repertoire under the direction of Grand President Hugh McMillen, and is the longest-running commissioning project in the United States.
 A number of these commissioned compositions have garnered national acclaim, including Robert Russell Bennett's Symphonic Songs for Band and Karel Husa's Concerto for Trumpet and Wind Orchestra.
 In the years following the start of the national commissioning program, local chapters have begun to commission new band works themselves, such as Frank Ticheli's An American Elegy, in memory of the Columbine High School massacre.

-National Leadership

-National Headquarters

-Originally located on the campus of Oklahoma State University, the National Headquarters of Tau Beta Sigma is housed in Stillwater Station, the retired Stillwater Santa Fe Depot in Stillwater, Oklahoma.
-The headquarters staff carries out the day-to-day operations of the Sorority.